RubisetCie/vscodius/README.md

 - `vscode-[platform]`: Builds a packaged version for `[platform]`.
 - `vscode-[platform]-min`: Builds a packaged and minified version for `[platform]`.

-Run `gulp` via `yarn` to avoid potential out of memory issues, for example: `yarn gulp vscode-linux-x64`
+Run `gulp` via `npm` to avoid potential out of memory issues, for example: `npm run gulp vscode-linux-x64`

 ### Command-line tools